linesky/Hard.gcc32.boot/README.md

-this is a x64 simulator but only yet have nop and mov  add  sub  mul div or instrution yet reset to start after modify the code
+this is a x64 simulator but only yet have nop and mov  add  sub  mul div or instrution yet reset to start after modify the code on c call exemple in real hardware you must put call beford like "call puts"

 exemples: